 The School of Public Health sits next to an area unfortunately characterized as “Methadone Mile,” a stretch of Albany Street including Boston Medical Center, a homeless shelter, and a number of drug treatment facilities.
-To confront this stigmatizing narrative, the Activist Lab’s educational technologist, Liam Hunt, created the Life on Albany photo series, showing the faces of people experiencing … Continue reading “Life on Albany Photo Gallery”
+To confront this stigmatizing narrative, the Activist Lab’s educational technologist, Liam Hunt, created the first installation of the Life on Albany photo series in 2016, … Continue reading “Life on Albany Photo Gallery”

 Month: August 2017